connexcs/docs/getting-started.md

 ## Carrier Setup

-Carriers are your VoIP route providers, below are the instructions to setup carrier. for detailed instruction on carrier setup click (here)
+Carriers are your VoIP route providers, below are the instructions to setup carrier. for detailed instruction on carrier setup click on [Carrier Setup]

 1. Click on Management> Carrier